Last updated : April 14, 2025

 In the long run, it’s more cost-effective to maintain a drug-free workplace.
 In order to avoid the negative effects of marijuana use, it’s critical to have a clearly defined workplace drug testing policy.
 It should contain procedures for employee and supervisor education, testing protocols, and repercussions for drug use.

 Drug testing in the workplace deters some from choosing a lifestyle that includes smoking weed.
 Routine reminders of your company’s drug policy or on-site refresher courses regarding the dangers of drug use act as further deterrents.
+Keeping an open dialogue with employees is important too.
+They need to know that if they suspect a problem, they can bring it to management.

 Much like the process of metabolism that goes on within every cell of our bodies, promoting a drug-free workplace is an ongoing process.
 In the same fashion, just as metabolism is necessary for sustaining life, educating your employees about the dangers of taking drugs could sustain a life too.